BUGS-NYU/violet/README.md

 ## Phasing

-Project is rather large, so it makes sense to reduce it to some granular implementation phases.
+Violet project is rather large, so it makes sense to reduce it to some granular implementation phases.
 Glossary is not well defined for how the features should be called.

 ### Phase 1 features